AndresVelasquez97/ApiRest-Lumen/README.md

 # Development server

-Run `php -S localhost:8000 -t public` for a dev server.
-Navigate to `http://localhost:8000/`.
+Run `php -S localhost:8000 -t public` to a dev server.
+Navigate to `http://localhost:8000/api/documentation` to see the api documentation.

 # Lumen PHP Framework